-This Policy only applies to Personal Information collected via the Website, Headquarters, via our Reporting Portals or Investor Relations Contact.
-Personal Information processed in connection with other activities or interactions with Otonomy, including in connection with clinical trials, will be governed by separate privacy notices.
+This Policy only applies to Personal Information collected (1) via the website on pages where this Policy is posted, (2) when you contact Headquarters, or (3) via our Reporting Portals or Contact Forms and Email Alerts (collectively, our “Services”).
+Personal Information processed in connection with other activities or interactions with Otonomy, including in connection with clinical trials or through promotions hosted on our website domain or operated by third parties, will be governed by separate privacy notices.

 We collect Personal Information about you from the different sources listed below.
 In this Policy, “Personal Information” means any information related to an identified or identifiable individual.

 - Correspondence and other communications.
-When you contact us or our representatives via our Investor Relations Contact, our Headquarters via telephone, email or fax or through our Reporting Portals, you will provide us with Personal Information that you choose to disclose, such as your name, email address, title, company affiliation, telephone number, fax number, and the contents and nature of your correspondence with us.
+When you contact us or our representatives via our Contact Forms and Email Alerts, our Headquarters via telephone, email or fax or through our Reporting Portals, you will provide us with Personal Information that you choose to disclose, such as your name, email address, title, company affiliation, telephone number, fax number, and the contents and nature of your correspondence with us.

 - Identifiers and usage.
-When you use the Website, we and third parties may automatically collect your IP address and other related information.
+When you use the website or open emails you receive from us, we and third parties may automatically collect your IP address and other related information.

 - Information relating to adverse events, product complaints, and other inquiries.
 When you, or a third party on your behalf (including a physician as an example), contact us through our Reporting Portals about adverse events, product complaints or other inquiries relating to Otonomy or its products, you or that third party, will, where relevant, disclose case reports to us including details of the relevant product and substance and details of the suspected adverse reaction or medical inquiry, as well as the name, title and contact information of the reporter.
 These reports are generally pseudonymized.